kasumiin-eng/wdps_will/wp-content/plugins/smart-slider-3/readme.txt

 9. Layer slider with layers styles.
 Made with FREE version.

 == Changelog ==

+= 3.5.0.10 - 21.
+June 2021 =
+* Feature: Smart Slider displays a preview image in Gutenberg's Add Block panel
+* Feature: New Google fonts added to the font suggestion list.
+* Fix: Slide title and description are copped at Static Save to avoid reaching server limitation.
+* Fix: From now on the Wrap After option won't be available on non-fullwidth rows, as they break automatically based on the space they need.
+* Fix: Smart Slider now properly appears on Google's Mobile friendly test.
+* Fix: Scale to left main animation didn't appear properly in the Free version.
+* Fix: Compatibility fix for Yandex.News Feed by Teplitsa which wrongly fetched certain slide data.
+From now on no part of the slider appears in their fetch.
+* Fix: Text bar will display the HTML codes in the Slide title and description field again.
+* Fix: Outer right control position was wrong on RTL.
+* Fix: Better check for RankMath dependency, so it won't be loaded on pages where RankMath doesn't loads its codes.
+* Fix: Outer left and right controls had wrong width.
+From now on they'll have the same width as the slider.
+* Fix: Themify builder conflict fixed with background videos
+* Fix: The slider's force fullwidth calculation could position the slider wrongly when the slider was placed into another "force fullwith" container.
+* Fix: Error handling for cases when the Top or Bottom focus selector is invalid.
+* Fix: Allow transparent color as hover background.
+* Fix: Pixel bug on the bottom of the slide in certain cases.
+* Fix: Z-index fixes for the Simple and Block type to avoid 3rd parties modify the z-index of the background images.
+* Fix: Better error handling for cases when the installation didn't run properly due to some database error.
+* Fix: WP Bakery Frontend editor will display the slider again when Yoast is enabled.
+* Fix: From now on the unfiltered_html capability is required to edit the slides on WordPress

 = 3.5.0.9 - 10.
 June 2021 =
 * Feature: From now on your can set an Alt tag for the Slide Thumbnail.